Torxed/swagger-ui-mini/README.md

 # <img src="https://hvornum.se/SwaggerUI-Mini.png" height="80">

-A minimal version of swagger-ui (No NodeJS &amp; No dependencies)
+A minimal version of swagger-ui (No NodeJS, No Docker, No Dependencies)

 # Example